lucmos/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Sapienza University of Rome
+- name: Gladia research group, Sapienza University of Rome
   url: https://www.uniroma1.it/en

 # Short bio (displayed in user profile at end of posts)